cdpierse/breame/README.md

  'British English': '(usually) Association football (US: soccer).
 Less frequently applies to \nRugby football (espec.
 Rugby union in English private schools).'}
 ```

-### Detect whether a word is specific to American English or British English
+### Detect whether a word is a term or short phrase specific to American English or British English

 American: